-I am a designer of specialty yarns that I dye and spin myself.
-The fiber that I use is sourced from my own sheep….2 Wensleydales(Daisy and Rose) and 1 Bluefaced Leicester (Hyacinth).
+I am a designer of speciality yarns that I dye and spin myself.
+The fibre that I use is sourced from my own sheep….2 Wensleydales(Daisy and Rose) and 1 Bluefaced Leicester (Hyacinth).
 I also spin some traditional yarns.

 How long have you been in business?
 In this business?
 In other businesses?

 I have been in this business for about 4 years.
 I have been in textile and non-textile businesses intermittently since 1986.

 How did you get started in this business?